Teleman – Breakfast

 This debut album is a great production that shows Teleman to be versatile and original, despite the obvious influences.

-Breakfast was released on 2nd June, for further information or to order the album visit here.
+Breakfast was released on 2nd June 2014.
+For further information or to order the album visit here.

 Watch the video for 23 Floors Up here: